tamlyn/singapore/templates/modern/readme.txt

 CHANGELOG

+1.3.2 - NEW RSS included as <link> in each page - Uses RSS template 1.3.2 - NEW Update check system checks for new version of Modern when logged in and viewing root public page 1.3.2 - NEW versioning number system

+1.3 - FIX stop slideshow link for galleries with child galleries 1.3 - FIX template.ini thumb_force_size renamed to thumb_crop_
 1.3 - FIX CSS image urls
 1.3 - FIX Slideshow rollovers wrong size with resized images 1.3 - FIX slideshow links for galleries with no images